alfredorueda/eDreamsConcurrencyBooking/README.md

 # Flight Booking Concurrency Training

-This project is a senior-level concurrency training exercise inspired by flight booking systems of digital airline companies.
+This project is concurrency exercise inspired by flight booking systems of digital airline companies.
 It demonstrates domain-driven design principles and concurrency control in a rich domain model.